WalaSTH/proyecto_mdii/README.md

-Simple proyecto hecho en C sobre recorrido de grafos
+Simple project made in C about graph coloring